statsbomb/junior-engineer-test/README.md

 ### Getting Started

-After cloning this repo, checkout a branch and call it something sensible like your-name-tech-test.
+Fork this repo by hitting the fork button in the top right corner of the repositorys main page.
+Then clone the forked version of the repo.
+After cloning the forked repo, checkout a branch and call it something sensible like your-name-tech-test.

 ### Overview
 In this repo there are 3 files, the technical test, associate unit tests and some sample data.